panichelpdesk/panichd/README.md

 ### Requirements
 * Laravel 5.1 or higher including:
   + Laravel auth with at least one user registered
+  + Model App\User.php that uses users table.
+It is added with Laravel auth by default and PanicHD requires it to be there.
+It seems that some admin panels change it to App\Models\User.php or maybe other routes.
   + Valid email configuration (Needed for PanicHD notification emails)

  * Composer (the PHP dependency manager)

-### 1- If thekordy/ticketit is installed in the same Laravel project
+### If thekordy/ticketit is installed
-Panic Help Desk will replace thekordy/ticketit in the project, using it's database tables and keeping registered tickets.
+If it is installed in the same Laravel project, Panic Help Desk will replace it, reusing it's database tables and keeping registered tickets.

-You will have to uninstall Kordy/Ticketit firstly doing these steps:
+In this case, you will have to uninstall Kordy/Ticketit firstly doing these steps:

  1. Open composer.json file at laravel root folder.
 Remove the line that reffers to kordy/ticketit in the "require" section
  2. Open config/app.php.
 Remove the line that contains "TicketitServiceProvider"